-4.5 What if a worker does not have coronavirus but does not want to come to work?
+5.5 What if a worker does not have coronavirus but does not want to come to work?

-- 4.5.1 Some workers may be particularly anxious in relation to coronavirus (COVID-19) for various reasons.
+- 5.5.1 Some workers may be particularly anxious in relation to coronavirus (COVID-19) for various reasons.
 For instance, a worker (or a member of their immediate family or household) may have a particular health condition that places them in a higher risk category in relation to coronavirus (COVID-19).
-As a result, such workers may not want to come into work, despite not having coronavirus (COVID-19). - 4.5.2 In these circumstances, employers should consider whether they can accommodate a worker's request and either allow them to work from home or alternatively, to allow the worker to take annual leave, long service leave, banked RDOs or unpaid leave. - 4.5.3 Employers that contribute to Incolink or Protect may be able to refer anxious and concerned employees to Incolink Wellbeing & Support Services or Protect Counselling services.
+As a result, such workers may not want to come into work, despite not having coronavirus (COVID-19). - 5.5.2 In these circumstances, employers should consider whether they can accommodate a worker's request and either allow them to work from home or alternatively, to allow the worker to take annual leave, long service leave, banked RDOs or unpaid leave. - 5.5.3 Employers that contribute to Incolink or Protect may be able to refer anxious and concerned employees to Incolink Wellbeing & Support Services or Protect Counselling services.

-4.6 What to do if someone on site is unwell but says they don't have coronavirus?
+5.6 What to do if someone on site is unwell but says they don't have coronavirus?

-4.6.1 If a worker is showing signs of an illness, they should not be at work.
+5.6.1 If a worker is showing signs of COVID-19 symptoms, they must not remain at work.

-4.7 What impact is coronavirus going to have on casual employees?
+5.7 What impact is coronavirus going to have on casual employees?

-4.7.1 If any workers are engaged on a casual basis, those employees are unlikely to be entitled to personal leave, annual leave or long-service leave in normal circumstances.
+5.7.1 If any workers are engaged on a casual basis, those employees are unlikely to be entitled to personal leave, annual leave or long-service leave in normal circumstances.
 Coronavirus (COVID-19) is likely to have a major financial impact on casual workers if they are unable to work due to coronavirus (COVID-19) and do not have leave entitlements.

-A worker may also be entitled to seek further assistance from the measures announced by the Commonwealth Government.
+A worker may also be entitled to seek further assistance from the measures announced by the Commonwealth and Victorian Governments.

-4.8 What if an employer has a significant reduction in work, or unable to pay employees wages because of the downturn?
+5.8 What if an employer has a significant reduction in work, or unable to pay employees wages because of the downturn?

-- 4.8.1 Coronavirus (COVID-19) will have an impact on businesses as well as cash flow and the ability to pay workers 'entitlements if sites close.
-Where the impact may lead to redundancy the following must occur: - consider whether there are any options for redeployment within the business or associated entities; and - make sure the employer complies with consultation obligations under any enterprise agreements or modern awards. - redundancies should only occur as a last resort.
+5.8.1 Coronavirus (COVID-19) will have an impact on businesses as well as cash flow and the ability to pay workers 'entitlements if sites close.
+Where the impact may lead to redundancy the following must occur:

+- consider whether there are any options for redeployment within the business or associated entities; and - make sure the employer complies with consultation obligations under any enterprise agreements or modern awards. - redundancies should only occur as a last resort.